 The POLLUX rotor set consists of only 8 rotors, 7 notch rings and one stationary wide ring.
 The POLLUX procedure only uses letters as system indicator on the key list.
 Its 36-45 letters check is performed with the letter A instead of letter L for ADONIS.
 POLLUX also uses a random five-letter Message Indicator but prescribes setting the random Message Indicator directly as Message Rotor Alignment, instead of enciphering the Message Indicator.
 The documents adds the notice "do not encrypt using this system only.
 This system gives true indicator in clear and then refers to unspecified supplementary instructions.
 Various other methods to securely convey the Message Rotor Alignment are possible.

 The Armed Forces Security Agency (AFSA) was created in 1949.
 It was the first American central cryptologic organization and one of its goals was to provide standardization of secure communications devices and to determine a general policy for crypto equipment.
 The research of the ASA was transferred to AFSA in December 1949.
+The MX-507 was renamed to AFSAM-7, which stands for Armed Forces Security Agency Machine No 7.

 With such a large organization as NATO, it was more than likely that this machine or its specifications would sooner or later reach Russian soil.
 The design had to resist by far any possible cryptanalytic attack by Soviet codebreakers, even when the technical details of the machine were disclosed.
 The security of the machine had to depend solely on the secrecy of the key settings, thus obeying Kerckhoffs well known law on cryptography.